Continuous Invariance Learning: Experiments

 \section{Experiments}

-To evaluate our proposed \textbf{CIL} method, we conduct extensive experiments on two synthetic datasets and three real-world datasets. we compare CIL with 1) Standard Empirical Risk Minimization (ERM), 2) IRMv1 proposed in \citep{arjovsky2019invariant}, 3) REx in \eqref{eqn:rex} proposed in \citep{krueger2021rex}, and 4) GroupDRO proposed in \citep{sagawa2019distributionally} that minimize the loss of worst group(domains) with increased regularization in training, 5) Diversify proposed in \citep{lu2022out} and 6) IIBNet proposed in \citep{li2022invariant}, adding invariant information bottleneck (IIB) penalty in training.
+To evaluate our proposed \textbf{CIL} method, we conduct extensive experiments on two synthetic datasets and four real-world datasets, the synthetic logit dataset is presented in Appendix \ref{sec:app_logit_dataset}. we compare CIL with 1) Standard Empirical Risk Minimization (ERM), 2) IRMv1 proposed in \cite{arjovsky2019invariant}, 3) REx in \eqref{eqn:rex} proposed in \cite{krueger2021rex}, and 4) GroupDRO proposed in \cite{sagawa2019distributionally} that minimize the loss of worst group(domains) with increased regularization in training, 5) Diversify proposed in \cite{lu2022out} and 6) IIBNet proposed in \cite{li2022invariant}, adding invariant information bottleneck (IIB) penalty in training.
+Note that while CIDA~\citep{Wang2020ContinuouslyID} and its variants~\citep{GRDA,VDI,TSDA} also handle continuously indexed domains, they are domain adaptation methods and therefore not included as baselines (see Appendix~\ref{sec:related} for details).
 For IRMv1, REx, GroupDRO, and IIBNet, we try them on the original continuous domains as well as manually split the dataset with continuous domains into discrete ones (more details in separate subsections below).
 All the experiments are repeated at least three times and we report the accuracy with standard deviation on each dataset.